Oslandia/pyris/README.md

 # Pyris

-IRIS INSEE geolocalization
+IRIS INSEE Geolocalizer

-Pyris try to collect data about IRIS from the French INSEE institute
+Pyris try to collect data about IRIS from the French INSEE institute.

 ## Data